data-edu/data-science-in-education/_book/16-teaching-data-science.md

 names of arguments to other functions, such as `dplyr::select()` do not need to be quoted).

-### Start lessons or activities with visualizing data
+### Start Lessons or Activities With Visualizing Data

 There are examples from data science books @grolemund2018 and past research (e.g. @lehrer2015) that suggests that starting with visualizing data can be